A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if Brazil had invaded Columbia in the mid 1980s?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Generals thread.
-Alternate Historian and 1 other(s) like this article.

 In 1984,on this day US President Ronald Reagan was forced to sanction the covert supply of funds and military hardware to Pablo Escobar's Medellín Freedom Fighters in order to resist the Brazilian invasion of Columbia.